teachstackux/test-course/modules/HelloWorld/hello_world/instructions/instruction.md

 Here's how you can write your first program with Python:

 - To display a simple message saying "Hello World!" you can use the print function as follows: ```print("Hello World!")```.
-Type this into the main.py file open in the text editor in the middle of the screen.
+Type this into the main.py file open in the text editor in the centre of the screen.

 - Use the 'Run Program' button in the bottom left-hand corner of the screen to run your code.
 Once you've managed to print "Hello World!" to the console, try changing the double-quotes ```"``` to single-quotes ```'``` and see what happens.